BigDataBiology/Duan2023__GMSCv1_Construction_And_Analysis/README.md

 ## Introduction

-The folder **General_Scripts** contains scripts to generate GMSC resourece from the raw data.
+The **General_Scripts** folder contains scripts to generate the GMSC resource.

-The folder **Manuscript_Analysis** contains pre-computed files and scripts to run the analysis and generate figures included in the GMSC manuscript.
+The **Manuscript_Analysis** folder contains pre-computed files and scripts to run the analysis and generate figures included in the GMSC manuscript.

 ## Dependencies